Consumer choice: Example: homogeneous divisible goods

 Indifference curve analysis begins with the utility function.
 The utility function is treated as an index of utility.
 All that is necessary is that the utility index change as more preferred bundles are consumed.

-On a plane with two kinds of commodities that meet the different needs of consumers, a curve composed of a series of points that consumers feel indifference becomes an indifference curve.
 The tangent point between the indifference curve and the budget line is the point at which consumer satisfaction is maximized.

 Indifference curves are typically numbered with the number increasing as more preferred bundles are consumed.
 The numbers have no cardinal significance; for example, if three indifference curves are labeled 1, 4, and 16 respectively that means nothing more than the bundles "on" indifference curve 4 are more preferred than the bundles "on" indifference curve 1.

-Income effect and price effect deal with how the change in price of a commodity changes the consumption of the good.
-The theory of consumer choice examines the trade-offs and decisions people make in their role as consumers as prices and their income changes.
+The income effect and price effect explain how the change in price of a good changes the consumption of the good.
+The theory of consumer choice examines the trade-offs and decisions people make in their role as consumers as prices and their income change.

-As shown in the diagram I1, I2, I3 are three indifference curves.
-The product combinations represented by all points on I1 have the same utility to consumers.
-Similarly, the product combinations on I2 and I1 have the same utility to consumers.
-However, the utility of the product combination on the I3 curve > the utility of the product combination on the I2 curve > the utility of the product combination on the I1 curve.